SymJAX/SymJAX/docs/auto_examples/01_nns/plot_rnn.rst

  .. code-block:: none

-    /home/vrael/SymJAX/gallery/01_nns/plot_rnn.py:90: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. plt.show()
+    /home/vrael/anaconda3/lib/python3.7/site-packages/matplotlib/figure.py:445: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure.
+      % get_backend())